Pompey: From confrontation to civil war

-Although the two continued to co-operate in public, Pompey increasingly viewed his colleague as a threat, as did much of the Senate.
-Both of the consuls elected for 50 BC, Paullus and Marcellus, were opponents of Caesar, as was Curio, a plebeian tribune.
+Although the two continued to co-operate in public, Pompey clearly viewed his colleague as a threat, as did much of the Senate.
+Both consuls for 50 BC, Paullus and Gaius Claudius, were opponents of Caesar, as was Curio, a plebeian tribune.
 They initiated legislation to remove Caesar from his command in Gaul, who allegedly bypassed this by bribing Paullus and Curio.
-For whatever reason, Curio proposed that both Caesar and Pompey should disarm at the same time, or be declared enemies of the state.
+For whatever reason, Curio came up with an alternative proposal; Caesar and Pompey should disarm at the same time, or be declared enemies of the state.

-This was a clever move, since it was popular with moderates who wanted to avoid war, but unacceptable to the optimates.
-Its rejection made open conflict more likely, and the Senate agreed to fund additional troops.
-When Pompey fell ill while recruiting in Naples, the celebrations that followed his recovery allegedly convinced him that his popularity was sufficient to see off any opponent.
-With the Republic sliding towards war, Caesar crossed the Alps with a single veteran legion and arrived at Ravenna, close to the border with Italy.
+This was a clever move, since it was popular with those who wanted to avoid war, but unacceptable to the optimates who saw Caesar as a danger that had to be eliminated.
+Rejection made open conflict more likely, and the Senate agreed to fund a consular army, organised by Pompey.
+When he fell ill while recruiting in Naples, the celebrations that followed his recovery allegedly convinced Pompey his popularity was sufficient to see off any opponent.
+In December, Caesar crossed the Alps with a single veteran legion and arrived at Ravenna, close to the border with the Roman Republic.

-Caesar was clearly convinced appearing in Rome without troops or the protection of a consulship risked political oblivion, or even execution.
-A significant number of senators were implacably opposed to any concessions and rejected a second offer from Caesar that he and Pompey simultaneously disband their troops.
-Both sides mistrusted Pompey, who has been criticised for "weak and ineffectual leadership" in this period.
-On 1 January 49 BC, Caesar sent an ultimatum stating that either his compromise was accepted, or he would march on Rome "to avenge his country's wrongs".
-With his single legion facing an army led by the two consuls for 49 BC, Marcellus and Crus, and Pompey recruiting in Campania, on 7 January the Senate declared him a public enemy.
-Four days later, Caesar crossed the Rubicon into Italy.
+A significant number of senators opposed any concessions to Caesar, but many also mistrusted Pompey, who has been criticised for "weak and ineffectual leadership" in this period.
+On 1 January 49 BC, Caesar sent an ultimatum demanding acceptance of his compromise, failing which he would march on Rome "to avenge his country's wrongs".
+Confident their forces significantly outnumbered those available to Caesar, on 7 January the Senate declared him a public enemy; four days later, he crossed the Rubicon into Italy.